"Still Tired": Living With Crohn's Fatigue

 When my Crohn's disease is active, my fatigue can be debilitating.
 Sometimes I'm forced to stop answering phone calls because I literally don't have the energy to construct sentences.
 I don't allow myself to drive because it doesn't feel safe.
-I’m basically unable to do anything except the bare minimum, and when I come out on the other side I feel like I’ve been in the deepest fog.

 After experiencing fatigue like this on and off for quite a while, I began to wonder how I could possibly be SO tired.
-I was ‘sleeping’ ten to twelve hours a night and taking a nap during the day.
+I was "sleeping" 10 to 12 hours a night and taking a nap during the day.
 What more could my body possibly want?
-I wasn’t working.
-I wasn’t moving much.
-In fact, I wasn’t using any more strength than necessary, and yet, it still felt like too much.

-Anyone with IBD knows that when you're sick, it often feels like more than just stool emptying from your bowels.
+Anyone with Crohn's knows that when you're sick, it often feels like more than just stool emptying from your bowels.
 It feels like life is emptying out too.

-Fatigue and mental health
+Crohn's fatigue and mental health

-During that time, I took prescription sleep medication, I worked with a sleep doctor, and underwent multiple normal sleep studies.
-I even followed suggestions on reducing screen time, creating sleep hygiene and more, but no matter what, I felt exhausted all of the time.
+During that time, I took prescription sleep medication, worked with a sleep doctor, and underwent multiple normal sleep studies.
+I even followed suggestions on reducing screen time, creating sleep hygiene, and more.
+But no matter what, I felt exhausted all of the time.

 Sleep versus rest

-This was when I learned the difference between being asleep, and getting rest.
 Being in bed, tossing and turning, waking up during the night – they all impact our ability to achieve deep sleep cycles characterized by faster breathing, a faster pulse, and rapid eye movements, or REM.
 There were times that my body may have been unconscious, but it most certainly wasn't at rest.

 It became clear to me that I had to learn how to dedicate time to conscious rest when I was awake.
 To be honest, this felt awkward and like something I was embarrassed about.
 Have you ever sat down to do something like this?

-Changes I made
+Changes I made to help my fatigue

-- Guided imagery and meditation are real things that relax your mind AND your body.
+- Guided imagery and meditation are real things that relax your mind and your body.
 I rely on the Calm app, but there are others out there as well which offer you these services right from your phone.
 Quieting your brain quiets your body in a real, lasting way.

-If you struggle with fatigue, or feeling rested, what are some things that you have found helpful?
+If you struggle with fatigue or feeling rested, what are some things that you have found helpful?
 What are some things that haven't worked for you.
 How do you deal with still feeling tired?